Skip to main content

 Next, add glitter berries to both jars and one mini ornament to one of the smaller jars.
 You can also add holiday greenery, berries, and any other holiday decoration to your liking.

 To add wire to your medium-sized jar, wrap the wire around just the middle section.
-When you get to the end of the wire that was wrapped around it, create a small design with the wire by twisting it into a spiral shape.
+When you get to the end of the wire wrapped around it, create a small design with the wire by twisting it into a spiral shape.
 Add two strands of gold wire and repeat the spiral shape.
 Add two glitter berries, and that’s it!

-Next, add flameless tealights to your jars and display them in a window, on a staircase, or on a tray with some other holiday decorations.
+Next, add flameless tealights to your jars and display them in a window, on a staircase, or on a tray with other holiday decorations.
 These beautiful glass jars are perfect for adding a touch of elegance to your festive decor.

 Thank you for sharing your glass candle design project with me!
 I hope you have a great time creating it.
 Don’t forget to share your finished product in the comments below.